buddhist-uni/buddhist-uni.github.io/_content/essays/poet-and-reader_gluck-louise.md

 Poet Louise Glück graciously accepts the 2020 Nobel Prize in Literature in a master class of rhetoric and humility.

-You can also watch Glück rereading her speech for [the Nobel YouTube channel](https://youtu.be/0aE0lSWnvC8) just months before she passed away from cancer in October of 2023.
+You can also watch Glück rereading her speech for [the Nobel YouTube channel](https://youtu.be/0aE0lSWnvC8) just months before she passed away from cancer in 2023.